NachiketBa/Generative-AI-for-RL/README.md

 python MI_VAE_mars_lander.py
 ```

-This loads 25 wind samples (Dataset A) and 1000 no-wind samples (Dataset B), trains the dual-encoder model for 2000 epochs, shows a two-panel plot of total loss and MI over training, then writes 1000 generated wind-domain parameter vectors to:
+This loads 25 wind samples (Dataset A) and 1000 no-wind samples (Dataset B), trains the dual-encoder model for 2000 epochs, then writes 1000 generated samples to:

 ```
 Mars_lander_2AE_noise_25/